thomd/spam-detection-with-fastapi-on-aci/README.md

-# Spam Detection with SKLearn, FastAPI on Azure Container Instance
+# Spam Detection with SciKit-Learn, FastAPI on Azure Container Instance

 ## Dataset